openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 public let systemApp: Bool
 ```

-**Description:** Indicates whether the application is a system application.
+**Function:** Indicates whether the application is a system application.

 **Type:** Bool